Community Engagement and Volunteering

 We facilitate opportunities to engage with student groups who, as part of their course, collaborate with you on short term projects to address real-life challenges.

 Community Engaged Learning projects can directly meet the identified needs of organisations, building their capacity, and furthering their mission and goals which results in the creation of positive social impact.
 Students apply their theoretical knowledge to practice, develop transferable skills and become more life-ready.
 Academics can extend their classroom in the community and have more opportunity for creativity in their teaching.

-Contact the Community Engagement and Volunteering Team to discuss if you are interested in finding out more.
+Visit the Community Engaged Learning Webpages if you are interested in finding out more.